 What I can describe in words, though, is why I appreciate the chairman Mao painting.
 I like how the image both ridicules yet glorifies at the same time and in equal measure.
 Two extremes sitting on top of each other comfortably.

 My mother makes Russian salad and my grandmother made it before her.
 I make it here with a few personal touches.
+So here is Andy Warhol Chairman Mao in Russian salad.

 First, I peel the carrots.